RyanYavari/CS151-DataScraper/README.md

     * Wrote the Operations section
     * Updated Use Case and State Diagrams
     * Recorded and uploaded demo

+### Problem ###
+Imagine you are a budding new business owner and you are trying to market your product to customers in your area.
+As a new establishment, you are still trying to build your brand by selling your high quality product to enthusiastic consumers.
+However, paying for marketing on your local radio station or billboards is costly and does not reach the target demographic.
+As a new business, you want to reach customers who are known to be enthusiastic about the culture surrounding your product.

+### Previous Works ####
+The market for data scraping is huge as many advertisements are geared towards target audiences.
+Without data scraping, businesses wouldn't have an idea of where to start their pitch.
+Some applications that use data scraping are:
+[1] Supermetrics and
+[2] WebScraper.

 ### Snapshot of the Running Program ###
 https://user-images.githubusercontent.com/57884384/205530872-34809ce8-7cb9-47ee-a2d8-738d0c298c13.mp4